 If the desire is to allow original labels (but not variant labels) that are s/t mixed, then the scheme needs to be slightly refined to distinguish between reflexive and non-reflexive variants.
-In this document, the symbol "r-n" means "a reflexive (identity) mapping of type 'n".
+In this document, the symbol "r-n" means "a reflexive (identity) mapping of type 'n'".
+The reflexive mappings of the preceding section thus become: